-On November 21, the Jury of the Martin Ennals Award (MEA) will honour two human rights activists working in tense contexts in central Asia: Zholia Parsi, from Afghanistan and Manuchehr Kholiqnazarov, from Tajikistan.
+On 21 November, the Jury of the Martin Ennals Award (MEA) honoured two human rights activists working in tense contexts in central Asia: Zholia Parsi, from Afghanistan and Manuchehr Kholiqnazarov, from Tajikistan.

 Standing up to gender apartheid